svenboertjens/compaqt/README.md

 To install this module for Python, simply run this:
 `pip install compaqt`

-For cases where C code cannot be compiled or used, a Python fallback is implemented, which is automatically used if the C implementation fails.
+For cases where the C implementation cannot be used, a Pure Python fallback is implemented and automatically used when the C implementation fails.

 ## License